ReMinoer/SubSolution/README.md

 SubSolution use XML files with the extension `.subsln` to describe the content of Visual Studio solutions in a user-friendly syntax.

+You can find the .subsln format documentation at this address: **https://subsln.github.io**.

+That address is also the XML namespace used by .subsln files so you will always be a click away from the doc!

 ```xml
 <Subsln xmlns="http://subsln.github.io">
     <Root>